-The prints in the museum collection currently contain more than a thousand works of Swiss and international artists such as Adam Call, Armleder, Auberjonois, Bonnard, Corot, Disler, Evrard, Giacometti, Goya, Hartung, Jacot, Jaquet , Le Corbusier, Luginbuhl, Matisse, Picasso, Toulouse-Lautrec, Villon to name only a few.
+The museum’s prints collection currently contains more than a thousand works of Swiss and international artists such as Adam Call, Armleder, Auberjonois, Bonnard, Corot, Disler, Evrard, Giacometti, Goya, Hartung, Jacot, Jaquet , Le Corbusier, Luginbuhl, Matisse, Picasso, Toulouse-Lautrec and Villon to name only a few.

-Every three years, the museum holds a major event dedicated to the printed art.
+Since 1992, the museum holds a major event dedicated to the contemporary printed art.
 It thus seeks to promote reflection about prints and printing and on the approaches of artists expressing themselves through this medium.